 Herpes viral infections may be confused with other conditions.
-Varicella-zoster virus (chickenpox), particularly in early stages, may be confused with herpes simplex, impetigo (bacterial skin infection), insect bites, or scabies (skin infection by mites).
-The early prodromal stage of shingles can cause severe pain on one side of the lower back, chest, or abdomen before the rash appears.
-It therefore may be mistaken for disorders, such as gallstones, that cause acute pain in internal organs.
+Varicella-zoster virus (chicken pox), particularly in early stages, may be confused with herpes simplex, impetigo (bacterial skin infection), insect bites, or scabies (skin infection by mites).
+The prodromal (early) stage of shingles can cause severe pain on one side of the lower back, chest, or abdomen before the rash appears.
+It therefore may be mistaken for disorders such as gallstones, which cause acute pain in internal organs.
 In the active rash stage, shingles may be confused with herpes simplex virus, particularly in young adults and if the blisters occur on the buttocks or around the mouth.
 Herpes simplex does not usually generate severe or chronic pain.
-A diagnosis may be difficult if herpes zoster takes a non-typical course, such as with Bell's palsy (a neurological condition involving facial paralysis) or Ramsay Hunt syndrome (a neurologic disorder caused by a varicella zoster virus that infects certain nerves in the head) or if it affects the eye or causes fever and delirium.
+A diagnosis may be difficult if herpes zoster takes a nontypical course, such as with Bell's palsy (a neurological condition involving facial paralysis) or Ramsay Hunt syndrome (a neurologic disorder caused by a varicella-zoster virus that infects certain nerves in the head), or if it affects the eye or causes fever and delirium.

 Viral culture: A viral culture uses specimens taken from the blister, fluid in the blister, or sometimes spinal fluid.
-The samples are sent to a laboratory where they are analyzed.
-It takes between one and 14 days to detect the virus in the preparation made from the specimen.
+The samples are sent to a laboratory, where they are analyzed.
+It takes 1-14 days to detect the virus in the preparation made from the specimen.
 A viral culture is also sometimes used in vaccinated patients to determine if a varicella-like infection is caused by a natural virus or by the vaccine.
 This test is useful, but it is sometimes difficult to detect the virus in the samples.

 Immunofluorescence assay: Immunofluorescence is a diagnostic technique used to identify antibodies to a specific virus.
 In the case of herpes zoster, the technique uses ultraviolet rays applied to a preparation composed of cells taken from the patient's zoster blisters.
 The specific characteristics of the light, as seen through a microscope, will identify the presence of the antibodies.
 This test is less expensive, more accurate, and faster than a viral culture.